cyruslk/MODEMGUESSINGGAME/logs.md

 ## 2018-08-01/02/03

 I'm now reading [Protocol: How Control Exists after Decentralization](https://mitpress.mit.edu/books/protocol) by Alexander Galloway.
-This really helped me to my researches spawning Modem and Language.
+This really helped me to structure my researches spawning Modem and Language.

-Alexander's Galloway's Protocol is directly rooted in Deuleuze' researches on the [*societies of control*](*societies of control*) and on the rhizome; using them to investigate the political and technical structure of the internet.
+Alexander's Galloway's Protocol is directly rooted in Deuleuze's researches on a) the [*societies of control*](*societies of control*) and b) the rhizome; using them to investigate the political and technical structure of the internet.

 ### A Society of Control

 Following Deleuze: "It’s easy to set up a correspondence between any society and some kind of machine . . .
 The old sovereign societies worked with simple machines, levers, pulleys, clocks; but recent disciplinary societies were equipped with thermodynamic machines. . . ; control societies function with a third generation of machines,with information technology and computers.”
 (Deleuze, [Negotiations](https://cdn.preterhuman.net/texts/thought_and_writing/philosophy/Deleuze/Deleuze%20-%20Negotiations.pdf), p.
 180.)

-In other words, from XVIIIth-Century to XIXth and XXth-Century, the manifestation of Power evolved respectively from a Centralized Network to a Decentralized and a **distributed/rhizomic** one - where belongs Internet and modern-computing processes.
+In other words, from XVIIIth-Century to XIXth and XXth-Century, the manifestation of Power respectively evolved from a Centralized Network to a Decentralized and a **distributed/rhizomic** one - where Internet belongs (and other modern-computing apparatuses).

-In a distributed network like Internet where there is no *chain of command*, the **node** acts as an **autonomous agent**.
-Following Deleuze and Guattari in [A Thousand Plateaus](http://www.kareneliot.de/downloads/Deleuze%20Guattari%20A%20Thousand%20Plateaus.pdf) (p.12,15, 21), the distributed network is then:
+In a distributed network like Internet where there is no *chain of command*, **nodes** acts as an **autonomous agents**.
+Following Deleuze and Guattari in [A Thousand Plateaus](http://www.kareneliot.de/downloads/Deleuze%20Guattari%20A%20Thousand%20Plateaus.pdf) (p.12,15, 21), the distributed network thus works as follow:

 - Connecting any node to any other node.
 - Not composed by units, but by directions in motions.
-- Can't be defined by a specific structure.
+- Not defined by a specific structure.
-- a short-term memory model.
+- Characterized by a short-term memory model.
-- operates by variation, expansion, conquest, capture, offshoot
+- operating by variation, expansion, conquest, capture, offshoot
 - acentered, nonheriarchical, nonsignifying - and without an organizing memory or central automation.

 ### Nodes are Protocols; Protocols are Nodes

 For Galloway, internet is then a distributed network composed by a variety of **autonomous** nodes (in other terms: **Protocols**).
-Internet is thus a set of "technical procedures for defining,managing, modulating, and distributing information throughout a flexible yet robust delivery infrastructure."
+Internet appears as a set of "technical procedures for defining, managing, modulating, and distributing information throughout a flexible yet robust delivery infrastructure."
 (Thacker: Foreword: XV)

-Galloway defines the Protocol as:
+Galloway defines a Protocol as:

 -  a system of recommendations, regulations and rules that outline specific technical *standards*. (p.6)
 -  an anti-hierarchy and anti-authority system of distributed management; facilitating peer-to-peer relationships between **autonomous entities** and engendering localized decision making. (p.82)